abubakarsiddique10/Bookstore-jones/README.md

 # Bookstore Jones

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Bookstore Jones](https://bookstore-jones.netlify.app/).

 ## Available Scripts